 According to a report from The Investigative Project on Terrorism, the KRG has blocked both the Assyrians and the Yazidis from returning to their villages across a broad expanse of northern Iraq known as the Nineveh Plain.

 “It’s really been a case of adding insult to injury to insult again,” Jeff Gardiner, director of operations for advocacy and relief foundation Restore Nineveh Now, said to Fox News.
 “The Kurdish authorities did not protect the people of the Nineveh Plain.
 In a way, this was enabled by the Kurdish government.
 They really set them [Yazidis and Assyrians] up for this catastrophic outcome.”

-An official with the KRG's representation office in Washington dismissed the claims of the report and stressed that there is still a real security risk throughout the region – one they are working diligently to eliminate.
+An official with the KRG's representation office in Washington dismissed the claims of the report as the views of a disreputable group and said KRG fighters liberated land from ISIS control and did not engage in a "land grab."
+Also, the official said there is still a security risk throughout the region – one they are working diligently to eliminate.

 “We urgently need assistance with mine and bomb clearance,” KRG representation in Washington told Fox News.
 “The scale of the problem in Sinjar and in most liberated areas is vast and beyond our capabilities alone.
 We would welcome any efforts among the Iraqi-Christian community to help us lobby for such assistance from the United States and other coalition partners.”